martinfrances107/gcode-nom/gcode2obj/README.md

 ## Future work

 * Make this nom-parser a "streaming / zero copy" parser.
-So only a small fragment of the large files is memory.
+So only a small fragment of the large files is in memory.

 * I have only tested against gcode files that use absolute positioning.

-* I must test with code than uses relative positioning.

 * Convert "G5 - Bézier Cubic Spline" commands into the equivalent "obj" spline by defining a basis     matrix.
 Support is not universal I could fall back to a series of line segments.